-1. Promote women's participation in formal and informal decision-making structures and governance processes related to natural resource management as negotiators, as expert advisors and as civil society observers and in mediation support teams, and support their capacity to engage effectively in these processes; - Ensure the representation of women in relevant decision-making bodies, including through the use of quotas; - Solicit inputs from a broad range of women's groups and networks when elaborating natural resource management policies; - d.
+- a.
+Include women and gender specialists early on in peace negotiations in a variety of positions as negotiators, as expert advisors and as civil society observers - and in mediation support teams, and support their capacity to engage effectively in these processes; - b.
+Ensure the representation of women in relevant decision-making bodies, including through the use of quotas; - c.
+Solicit inputs from a broad range of women's groups and networks when elaborating natural resource management policies; - d.
 Include gender experts in teams charged with developing policies and other governance tools around natural resource management in peacebuilding contexts, including in supplychain certification mechanisms, benefit-sharing schemes and transparency initiatives; - e.
-Provide training and capacity-building to increase women's participation in local decision-making and political processes related to natural resource management; and - f.
+Provide training and capacity-building to increase women's participation in local decisionmaking and political processes related to natural resource management; and - f.
 Support the advocacy efforts of women's organizations and networks. - 2.
 Adopt proactive measures to protect women from resource-related physical violence and other security risks early in the peacebuilding period: Women in conflict-affected settings routinely experience physical insecurity, including sexual violence, when carrying out daily tasks linked to the collection and use of natural resources.
 Moreover, while the impacts of environmental contamination and pollution adversely affect all, women are particularly vulnerable, due to heightened exposure in their gendered roles and responsibilities.
 Protecting women from these risks is not only important to their health, but also key to ensuring that they are able to safely carry out economic and social activities linked to natural resource management.
 This can include the following measures: - a.
 Conduct assessments to identify specific resource and environment-related security and health threats for women in conflict-affected contexts; - Ensure that women have safe access to key resources, such as fuel wood and water, in IDP and refugee camps;